jantman/blog/content/2008/02/february-26-2008.md

 boxes with tuners are both high-spec'ed P4's, and I'm not sure what I can come up with in terms of a server for the backend.

-Now, <span style="font-weight: bold;">the question for anyone who may be reading</span> - I'd like to setup a good amount (1-2TB) of storage for this.
+Now, *the question for anyone who may be reading* - I'd like to setup a good amount (1-2TB) of storage for this.
 My roommate wants a RAID configuration, but I don't see the need for videos - if I lose my TV recordings, I set MythTV to record it again the next time it's on.
 Anyway, I have an 8-bay external SCAI enclosure